NadyaTen/oneMKL/README.md

 ## Introduction

-oneMKL interfaces is an open-source implementation of oneMKL Data Parallel C++ (DPC++) interfaces according to [oneMKL specification](https://spec.oneapi.com/versions/latest/elements/oneMKL/source/index.html) that can work with multiple devices (backends) using device specific libraries underneath.
+oneMKL interfaces are an open-source implementation of the oneMKL Data Parallel C++ (DPC++) interface according to the [oneMKL specification](https://spec.oneapi.com/versions/latest/elements/oneMKL/source/index.html).
+It works with multiple devices (backends) using device-specific libraries underneath.

 <table>
     <thead>